sidneycadot/WindowFunctions/README.md

 ## Design decisions

 The implementation is written in C99.
-It can also be used from C++.
+It can also be used from C++, if you first compile the C file using a C99-compliant compiler.

 It is assumed that math functions are available, including functions that implement complex math.
 All functions used are defined in the C99 standard.